 You've heard it from every bodybuilder: "feel the muscle working."
 But what does that actually mean, and does it really matter?
-The mind-muscle connection isn't just gym bro science - research confirms it can significantly increase muscle activation and potentially accelerate growth.
+The mind-muscle connection isn't just gym bro science — research suggests it can increase muscle activation in many isolation exercises, which may improve the quality of hypertrophy-focused training over time.

 The Science Behind Mind-Muscle Connection